xpmethod-workshops/dh-core/README.md

 Don't worry if you cannot get something to install properly.
 We will set some time aside to help each other get started.

 ## Philosophy\*
 <sup>*inspired by Ken Thompson and [Doug
 McIlroy](http://www.faqs.org/docs/artu/ch01s06.html)</sup>

 - No black boxes!
-- Use small, simple, elegant, and powerful tools that you can hack and understand.
+- Use few, small, simple, universal, and powerful tools that you can hack and understand.
-- Wherever possible use human-readable text streams.
+- Wherever possible store data in human-readable text streams.
-- Your
+- If you have to do something more than ~~once~~ a hundred times, automate.
+- Divide big problems into small, modular components.
+- Get help and help others.

 ## Cornerstones